MrCatNerd/libepoxy-updated/README.md

 Epoxy is a library for handling OpenGL function pointer management for you.

+this fork is made specifically for [xab](github.com/MrCatNerd/xab), use at your own risk!

+changes:
+- updated registry
+- registry update script (./registry/update_registry.py)
+- merged some random prs that looked good to me cuz why not
+- also i changed the name of the project to libepoxy-updated to not interfere with existing libepoxy installations

 It hides the complexity of `dlopen()`, `dlsym()`, `glXGetProcAddress()`, `eglGetProcAddress()`, etc. from the app developer, with very little knowledge needed on their part.
 They get to read GL specs and write